Sterlingg/json-snatcher/README.md

 #json-snatcher.el

 Say you're looking through a large JSON file, and see a value that you want to extract programmatically.
 This Emacs extension will allow you to snatch the path to this value.
 ## Installation

-First include the package:
+First include the package
 ```lisp
 (require 'json-snatcher)
 ```

-Then add the following lines, which sets a hotkey when editing JSON files in either js or js2 mode:
+Then add the following lines to your .emacs file, which sets a hotkey when editing JSON files in either js or js2 mode
    ```lisp
    (defun js-mode-bindings ()
    "Sets a hotkey for using the json-snatcher plugin"